magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Plan
 """"

-Which plan will be used to bill calls for this user.
+| Which plan will be used to bill calls for this user.

+.. _user-language:

+Language
+""""""""

+| We did not write the description to this field.